-Commentary: Interestingly, the ACD reconstructs bali as Pan-Formosan for 'wind' and states that it was replaced in PMP by hayin.
-However, this form seems suspiciously close for it not to be connected, and this probably indicates a direct voyage to Sulawesi as part of the initial Austronesian expansion.
+Commentary: Interestingly, the ACD reconstructs bali as Pan-Formosan for 'wind' and states that it was replaced in PMP by hanin.
+However, these forms seem suspiciously close to not be connected to Formosan, and this probably indicates a direct voyage to Sulawesi as part of the initial Austronesian expansion.
 An excellent testimony to the Malagasy/Sulawesi connection.